Kip owner stories: The Engine House Suffolk

-The Vintage House is a modern love story, of how a Creative Director obsessively trawled websites of derelict properties looking for her perfect match.
+The Engine House is a modern love story, of how a Creative Director obsessively trawled websites of derelict properties looking for her perfect match.

 Sandy: I come from a family that’s always brazenly romantic about old places, and even as a kid we’d go wandering onto people’s properties and my mum would pin her nose against people’s windows whether or not it was inhabited!
 So I guess I have that in my blood, maybe to a slightly less embarrassing extent.